stempler/gradle-eclipseconfig/README.md

 apply plugin: 'org.standardout.eclipseconfig'
 ```

-Applying the *eclipseconfig* plugin will implicitly also apply the Gradle built-in *eclipse* plugin (if it is not applied yet), as *eclipseconfig* extends it's tasks.
+Applying the *eclipseconfig* plugin will implicitly also apply the Gradle built-in *eclipse* plugin (if it is not applied yet), as *eclipseconfig* extends its tasks.

 ### Getting started